Holosun has attracted an enormous amount of attention over the years for quality performance and affordability.

 The dot remained highly visible in urban environments and because Shake Awake can be adjusted, it should also appeal to the hunting crowd as a tough, reliable red dot for hog and coyote hunting.

-The Holosun HS40B has more to offer than similar red dots in the same price range.
+The Holosun HS403B has more to offer than similar red dots in the same price range.
 Given its performance and value, it’s no doubt a top contender for your shortlist.
+Check out our comparison of the Holosun HS403B and Sig Sauer Romeo 5 for more information on this affordable red dot sight.